what causes it?

 - Diet: A low-protein or severely calorie-restricted diet can also cause temporary hair loss.

-- Minoxidil (Rogaine): applied to the scalp, causes blood vessels to dilate, allows more oxygen, blood, and nutrients to the follicles, not considered effective in extensive baldness
+- Topical Vasodilators: Applied to the scalp, causes blood vessels to dilate, allows more oxygen, blood, and nutrients to the follicles, not considered effective in extensive baldness

 - Hormone blockers